palavarm/magento2-with-docker/README.md

 - run this command to connect `docker exec -it magento2-php bash`
 - cd html directory
 - run this command to create project `composer create-project --repository=https://repo.magento.com/ magento/project-community-edition magento2`
-- When Authentication required screen appears enter your keys to username and password areas
+- When prompted enter your magento public and private keys to username and password areas respectively
 - After project is created cd magento2 folder

 **3. Install Magento 2**